borkshop/js/jspit/stream.md

 ## WIP

+Breaking up the template, and increasing its explanatory detail.

 ## Done

+# 2020-12-08

+Started breaking up the cdom-template parts, after first ejecting all styles from all demos, and factoring out a `cdom/common.css` import.

+# 2020-12-07

 Ejected page level script code from all other jspit demos.

-TODO catch cdom-template up

 # Week Ending 2020-12-05